publiccodenet/about/organization/privacy.md

 * name
 * job title
 * date of birth
-* contact details: email address, physical adddress and phone number
+* contact details: email address, physical address and phone number

 We may also collect: